jni/affinder/transform.md

 ## Skimage
 Similar to scipy, when using `skimage.transform.warp()`, it transforms from reference to moving, so you must use the inverse transfromation matrix.
-Additionally, skimage uses X/Y coordinate conventions whereas napari uses NumPy like row/col coordinate conventions.
-This means that to use warp() correctly, you must first transpose the 0th and 1st row and column of the transformation matrix. e.g,
+Additionally, skimage uses X/Y coordinate conventions whereas napari uses NumPy-like row/col coordinate conventions.
+This means that to use warp() correctly, you must first transpose the 0th and 1st row and column of the transformation matrix, as below.

 ```python
 def matrix_rc2xy(affine_matrix):